mmondics/kubernetes-cobol/README.md

 job.batch/openshift-cobol-job created
 ```

-This batch job has one goal - run a pod consisting of a container created from the COBOL image you built and  pushed to the OpenShift registry.
+This batch job has one responsibility - run a pod consisting of a container created from the COBOL image you built and pushed to the OpenShift registry.

 Verify that your job was created using `oc get jobs`, then view the pod that the job created using `oc get pods`.